yangangx/CSE15L-Lab-Report-2/index.md

   }
 ```
 Briefly describe why the fix addresses the issue.
-The before code calculate the sum and lowest correctly, but the main reason wihch cause the bug is the before code only calculated the sum and lowest, it didn't subtracte the lowest from the sum.
-The after code, I add a calculation that it does subtraction, it subtract the lowest from the sum.
-For example above, the array is 1, 2, 3, 3, 4, the expect value is 3, but the actual value is 3.25. it just because the before code didn't subtract the lowest value 1 from the sum.
+The before code calculated the sum and lowest correctly, but the main reason which caused the bug is the before code only calculated the sum and lowest.
+It didn't subtract the lowest from the sum.
+The after code, I add a calculation that does subtraction.
+It subtracts the lowest from the sum.
+For example, the array is 1, 2, 3, 3, 4, and the expected value is 3, but the actual value is 3.25. it's just because the before code didn't subtract the lowest value 1 from the sum.

 ## Part 3
 In a couple of sentences, describe something you learned from lab in week 2 or 3 that you didn’t know before.

 I learned how to clone from github, and I use vscode to clone from github to my computer through the git clone command.
-I learned what makes up a URL in the section How to distinguish URLs in a URL Domain path Query and Anchor.
+I learned what makes up a URL in the section on How to distinguish URLs in a URL Domain path Query and Anchor.
 I also learned about the commands to build and run the server.
 How to use JUnit for debugging.
 These are things I didn't know before.